Navid200/xDrip/docs/Dexcom/NewG6TX_Activation.md

 However, you should only activate a transmitter when you intend to use it.
 After you do, you will not be able to deactivate it.

 Snapping the transmitter into an inserted sensor will activate it.
-Alternatively, you can hold a new transmitter in your hand with your thumb pressed against the contacts for a minute or two to activate it.
+Alternatively, you can hold a new transmitter in your hand with your thumb pressed against the contacts for a minute to activate it.